-In the area of research, the School of Dentistry continues mentoring student research through the Undergraduate and Professional Student Training in Advanced Research Techniques (UPSTART) program, which is in its thirteenth year.
-Twenty-four students matched with research mentors for the program this year before the COVID-19 restrictions.
-The majority of these students were able to continue their research despite the restrictions.
+In the area of research, the School of Dentistry continues mentoring student research through the Undergraduate and Professional Student Training in Advanced Research Techniques (UPSTART) program, which is in its fourteenth year.
+Twenty-six students matched with research mentors for the program this year.
 Peer-reviewed research publications by the School of Dentistry's faculty members continue to have a high impact on the field and direct clinical relevance.
-The faculty had 27 author and co-author positions on scientific journal articles.
+The faculty had 32 author and co-author positions on scientific journal articles.
 In funding, the school continues to be successful in acquiring extramural funds that support campus research infrastructure and the state economy.
-The School of Dentistry had active grants this year totaling \$6.4M for research and \$1.5M for education.
+The School of Dentistry had active grants this year totaling \$6.0M for research and \$4.9M for education.